(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The Venetian and The Palazzo are two of the most popular hotels on the Las Vegas Strip.
-The resorts are both owned and operated by the Las Vegas Sands Corporation.
-The two properties are actually connected to one another and share their amenities.
+The resorts are both owned by VICI Properties and operated by Apollo Global Management.
+The two resorts are actually connected to one another and share many of their amenities.

 Each hotel has earned a reputation for providing an excellent Las Vegas experience.
 But despite all that they have in common, there are some important differences to consider when booking your stay.

-How to decide whether the Venetian or Palazzo is better for you?
+How to decide whether Venetian or Palazzo Las Vegas is better for you?

 Deciding which hotel is right for you depends on a number of factors.
 Do you prefer to be closer to the action or would you rather have someplace quiet to escape to?
 Do you spend your time by the pool, shopping, or on the casino floor?
 What’s your idea of great nightlife?
 Will you be spending lots of time in your room or just long enough to grab a few z’s?